Interview conducted by Johanna Pieper & Paola Gosio

 EM: Can you tell us about the job-searching path you went through before choosing and being selected for this job position?

-EM: What are the main lessons you have learned and some challenges you have encountered since you started working for Euroculture?
+EM: What are the main lessons you have learned and some challenges you have encountered since you started to work for Euroculture?

-EM: Do you feel part of the Euroculture bubble or do you feel more like a general employee at the University where you are working at?
+EM: Do you feel part of the Euroulture bubble or do you feel more as a general employee at the University where you are working at?